XiandaGuo/SPOSGait/README.md

 <!-- - `--iter` You can specify a number of iterations or use `restore_hint` in the config file and resume training from there. -->
 - `--log_to_file` If specified, the terminal log will be written on disk simultaneously.

-You can run commands in [train.sh](train.sh) for training different models.
+You can run commands in [train.sh](train.sh) to train different models.

 ### 4. Test
 Evaluate the trained model by